Elective caesarean section is the preferred method of delivery: If you have had 2 previous CS deliveries.

 The World Health Organisation recommends delayed cord cutting – not earlier than 1 minute after birth – for improved maternal and infant health.
 The doctors will do this if it is appropriate.
 It may not be feasible if your baby is distressed and needs immediate resuscitation or if there is a maternal problem that requires rapid delivery and completion of surgery.

 If your baby is well at birth he can be passed straight onto your chest for skin to skin contact.
 Your head and shoulders may need to be raised a little so you can cuddle your baby while they finish the operation.
+You can ask the anaesthetist to make sure to place any electrodes away from where your baby will be lying.
 The placenta is removed and the uterus is sewn up in layers.
 All the stitches on the inside are dissolvable.
 The skin is usually stitched with a dissolvable suture unless you have a tendency to keloid formation.

 You can request skin to skin contact after elective and emergency CS.